History of WRAL-TV in Timeline

 On September 6, 1997, WRAL-TV was the first in the U.S. to broadcast a live sports program in high definition.

-In 1997, WRAL aired the Tar Heels' Final Four appearance.
+In 1997, WRAL aired one of the North Carolina Tar Heels' Final Four appearances during the NCAA Tournament.

-In 1997, WRAL received eight Mid-South Regional Emmy Awards, including awards for news excellence, best newscast, best hard news series, and investigative reporting.
+In 1997, WRAL received eight Mid-South Regional Emmy Awards including those for news excellence, best newscast, best hard news series and investigative reporting.

-In 1998, WRAL aired the Tar Heels' Final Four appearance.
+In 1998, WRAL aired one of the North Carolina Tar Heels' Final Four appearances during the NCAA Tournament.

-In 1998, WRAL received seven Mid-South Regional Emmy Awards, including awards for best daytime newscast, special event coverage, news magazine, news promotion, public service announcement, and best children's entertainment program.
+In 1998, WRAL received seven Mid-South Regional Emmy Awards including those for best daytime newscast, special event coverage, news magazine, news promotion, public service announcement, and best children's entertainment program.

-In 1999, CBS began providing WRAL with a regular schedule of prime-time programs in HD.
+In 1999, CBS began providing WRAL-TV with a regular schedule of prime time programs in HD.

-In 1999, WRAL aired the Blue Devils' national championship appearance.
+In 1999, WRAL aired one of the Duke Blue Devils' national championship appearances during the NCAA Tournament.

 March 2000: Digital Signal Moved to Channel 53